soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ### Harvest records from metadata and knowledge resources

-Note, the first SoilWise Repository development iteration resulted in **9,0444** harvested metadata records (to date 12.09.20241).
+Note, the second SoilWise Repository prototype contained **19,324** harvested metadata records (to date 14.2.2025).

 #### CORDIS